 Ultimate Williamsburg Ghost Tour

-Part of the Historic Triangle, three cities in Virginia that saw many of the battles of the Civil War, Williamsburg has a deep history rooted with this American war.
-With deep history comes haunted tales, all which can be discovered on the Ultimate Williamsburg Ghost Tour.
+Part of the Historic Triangle, three cities in Virginia that saw many of the battles of the Civil War, Williamsburg has a deep history rooted with this American war and many haunted ghost tour adventures.
+With deep history comes creepy tales, all which can be discovered on the Ultimate Williamsburg Ghost Tour.

 Because of the death and bloodshed that took place on much of Williamsburg's ground, this city is infamous for the many hauntings it has spawned.
 On this 90-minute tour, guests can uncover the many mysteries that plague Williamsburg on an informative and intriguing walking 1-mile walking tour.
 This extensive tour covers approximately 10 locations, so once you meet your tour at Kimball Theater on Duke of Gloucester Street at the statue of Thomas Jefferson, you will be whisked away on an unforgettable (and spooky) journey.

-- Colonial Williamsburg's Merchants Square: There are also several hauntings that are said to occur at Merchants Square.
-From the ghost of Thomas Moore to the hauntings at Tea and Spice Exchange, there are many stories to uncover.
+Colonial Williamsburg's Merchants Square: There are also several hauntings that are said to occur at Merchants Square.
+From the ghost of Thomas Moore to the odd happenstances at Tea and Spice Exchange, there are many stories to uncover.

 Locations change, so you never know what you may see - or what sort of ghostly presence you may find there!